ryanhalabi/ryanhalabi.github.io/_posts/2016-5-1-Analyzing_Allrecipes.md

 * Something I could be passionate about

 Interestingly enough, it was the third point that proved the hardest.
-In the past month however I finally discovered my true calling, analyzing allrecipes.com!i
+In the past month however I finally discovered my true calling, analyzing allrecipes.com!

-While this is something that has already been [done](http://www.princeton.edu/~jmcohen/recipe-recommendation.pdf).
-I feel the it satisfies the above criteria.

 My plan is